Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Connection_Blynk.png?raw=true)

-_Figure 21 : Informations à renseigner afin de permettre à l'ESP32 de se connecter avec Blynk._
+_Figure 21 : Information to be filled in to enable the ESP32 to connect with Blynk._

 <a name="server_"/>